izackp/Mopix/README.md

 I'm not sure how I want to design an ECS.
 I would always prefer to use an existing solution like flecs.
 Though I want to support hardcoded classes first.
 Flecs uses arch type entities because it makes sense to group components together by type.
 My question is why bother have pieces when you can just have a single class.
 You get the grouping automatically.
 Overall, I'm curious about a hybrid approach.

+What will be interesting is trying to serialize the entire game world in a timely manner to support rollback.

 ### Requirements to build:
 * Code sign libicuuc or disable library validation
 * * security find-identity